Aquanty/rtd-hgs/docs/source/index.rst

 Timestep Control
 ~~~~~~~~~~~~~~~~

-.. _sec:tstep: Before discussing the available instructions for controlling
+[sec:tstep] Before discussing the available instructions for controlling
 the behaviour of a transient solution, some background information is
 required.
 The pre-processor **grok** generates an array of target times
 that are derived from the following sources: